-So where do social media users go when Facebook and Instagram have scheduled maintenance or are seemingly down for no reason?
+So where do social media users go when Facebook and Instagram are down ?
 And from a digital marketing perspective, how do brands interact with their consumers when social media isn’t an option?

-While Facebook and Instagram may be your brand’s primary focus when it comes to social media marketing, it’s important to maintain a presence on Twitter, as this is where most consumers go when Facebook and Instagram are down, according to Forbes.
+While Facebook and Instagram may be your brand’s primary focus when it comes to social media marketing, it’s important to maintain a presence on additional social platforms, like Snapchat, TikTok and Twitter, where most consumers go when Facebook and Instagram are down, according to Forbes.

 When Facebook and Instagram go dark, Twitter sees an uptick in traffic.
 Many users tweeted the hashtag #FacebookDown during the last occurrence.
 In fact, when Facebook is down, even Facebook posts status updates on Twitter.

 Digital Media Solutions can help you build a presence across a variety of social platforms.
 Contact DMS to learn more.

 While Facebook is down, consumers also turn to direct news sites for their current events upkeep.
 During a 2018 outage, traffic to publishers’ websites increased 11% and traffic to news sites’ mobile apps increased 22%.
 Search referral traffic was up 8% to news publishers’ sites during Facebook and Instagram’s downtime.

 How Brands Can Interact With Consumers, Despite Social Media Downtime

 Maintain a multichannel marketing strategy that includes email, SMS, push and a variety of social media platforms, so your brand can consistently reach consumers.
 Don’t put all your eggs in one basket in case one platform goes down.